AWS-Re-Start-RDC-KINSHASA-1/ci-cd-aws-pipeline-Josu-Talu/README.md

-# CI/CD Amazon Web Services : create a pipeline to deploy code automatically after a push on Github
+# CI/CD Amazon Web Services: Create a Pipeline to Deploy Code Automatically After a Push on GitHub

 testaws

-In this tutorial we gonna create a pipeline that will help us to update our static website each time we'll do a push on our local repository it's a goof practice of CI/CD . it helps to be very quick deploy
+In this tutorial, we're going to create a pipeline that will help us update our static website every time we push to our local repository.
+This is a good practice of CI/CD, which helps to deploy very quickly.

 Step 1

-In this firts step, we must create a bucket S3 that will allos us to store our statcic website (It's just an Hello Word html file)
-So, choose the S3 serice
+In this first step, we need to create an S3 bucket to store our static website (it's just a simple "Hello World" HTML file).
+To do this, choose the S3 service first.

 ![Alt Text](./assets/1.png)

 Step 2

-Créer un bucket
+Create a bucket.

 Step 3

-Choose a name fot yor bucket and the type of bucket you want
+Choose a bucket name and type.

 Step 4

-Here, it's important to pay attention, you must allow ou deny traffic to your bucket. if you use your bucket to store confidential data it's better for you block all public acces, but in this case we are host a webstite, visitor must have access to the website, youu must uncheck "Block public access"
+Here, you decide who can access your bucket and its contents.
+In this case, you're hosting a website, so visitors will need access to the files.
+Therefore, uncheck "Block all public access."
+If the data you store is confidential, it's better to block all public access.
+In this example, we didn't do that because we're making a website.

 Step 5

-Create bucket
+Click on "Create bucket."

 Step 6

-Now you can upload the code source of your application, with a drag and drop and go to properties
+Now you can upload the code source of your application (you can also do it by drag and drop).
+Go to properties.

 Step 7

-Now, we must specify that our bucket is to host a static website Go to properties and enable the "Static website hosting" and choose Host a static website, choose a name for you default file, and type a name the file who is gonna be shown in case of error
+Now, we must specify that our bucket is to host a static website.
+Go to properties, enable "Static website hosting," and choose "Host a static website."
+Choose a name for your default file and a name for the file that will appear in case of an error.

 Step 8

-Let's go to "permissions"
+Let's go to "Permissions" now.

 Step 9

-Now we gonna edit bucket policy, click on policy
+We're going to edit the bucket policy.
+Click on "Policy."

+Step 10

+Click on "Policy generator."

 Step 11

-Now you are in the zone of ediiting policy
-Copy the bucket ARN
+You're now in the policy editing zone.
+Copy the bucket ARN.

-Step 10
-Click on Policy generator

 Step 12

-You'll see a new console
-select the type S3 Bucket policy in : Add statement selet Effect : allow, znd Princiapal : * in actions, slec GetObject
+You'll see a new console.
+Select the type "S3 Bucket policy."
+In "Add statement," select "Effect": "Allow" and "Principal": "*".
+In "Action," select "GetObject."

-Setp 13
+Step 13

-For Amazon Ressource NAme : paste the ARN you copied
+For "Amazon Resource Name," paste the ARN you copied.

 Step 14

-Clik on Add Statement
+Click on "Add Statement."

 Step 15

-Now click on Generate Policy
+Now click on "Generate Policy."

 Step 16

-Now you gonna see a a JSON code with configuration, copy all this code
+Now you'll see a JSON code with configuration.
+Copy all this code.

 Step 17

-Paste the code on the zone "Edit bucket policy " of the step 11 We must modify a little bit the code, add a "/*" and the end of the value of "Ressource"
+Paste the code into the "Edit bucket policy" zone of step 11.
+We must modify the code a little bit: add a "/*" to the end of the value of "Resource," as you can see in the image under this text.

-Setep 18
+Step 18

-Click on Save changes
+Click on "Save changes."

 Step 19
-Great, now we fonoshed to configure out s3 bucket, we must now create use the service CodePipeline to create our pipeloine that will hep us ton updates automaticaly out source code

-Go search "CodePipeline" service and click on it
+Great, now we've finished configuring our S3 bucket.
+We'll now use the "CodePipeline" service to create our pipeline that will help us update our source code automatically.
+Go and search for the "CodePipeline" service and click on it.

-Step20
+Step 20

-Create pipeline
+Create a pipeline.

 Step 21

-Choose a name for yout pipeline
+Choose a name for your pipeline.

 Step 22
-For source provoider, choose GitHub and click on "Connect to Github", after that you will called to log in to your guthub account

-for change detections options, select "Githib webhooks (recommended)"
+For the source provider, choose GitHub and click on "Connect to GitHub."
+Afterward, you'll be prompted to log in to your GitHub account and choose the repository for your project.
+For "Change detection options," select "GitHub webhooks (recommended)."

 Step 23

-You can pass the build stage, because our website don't need to be build, it's just a html code, if we used a react?js code, we hve been called to build the cdode.
-In our case we can pass the step
+You can skip the build stage because our website doesn't need to be built; it's just HTML code.
+If we used React.js, for example, we would have been required to build the code.
+In our case, we can skip this step.

 Step 24

-Create pipeline
+Click on "Create pipeline."

 Step 25

-You can see the configuration of our pipeline
+You can now see the configuration of our pipeline.

 Step 26

-if you go back to s3 properties, yout'll see the link fot our website, and we can test it You can now modify your code and do commits, once yout do a push, yout webiste will be update
+If you go back to S3 properties, you'll see the link to your website, and we can test it.
+You can now modify your code and do a commit.
+Once you push, your website will be updated automatically.